BCBA® Certification & Requirements: A Step-by-Step Guide

 These activities are generally broken down into restricted activities and unrestricted activities.

-Restricted activities are classified by the BACB handbook as, “the delivery of therapeutic or instructional procedures to a client.”
+Restricted activities are classified by the BACB as “the delivery of therapeutic or instructional procedures to a client.”
 In most cases, these client-focused activities can only account for up to 40% of a student’s fieldwork hour total.

 Unrestricted activities are often more organizational, analytical, and training-oriented — activities an experienced BCBA is most likely to be carrying out on a day-to-day basis.
 These should make up at least 60% of most students’ fieldwork hour total.